KatherineMichel/digital-commonplace/tools-python-and-django-tools-and-deployment.md

 https://devchecklists.com
 https://devchecklists.com/django-production-launch/
 https://devchecklists.com/vintas-high-quality-standards/

+Shopify Engineering
+https://twitter.com/simonw/status/1467638412253433856 | Simon Willison on Twitter: "Lots of impressive numbers in this thread, but delivering 11.67 billion webhooks stood out to me - webhooks are pretty fiddly to implement at scale due to the challenges of delivering to slow/error-prone/potentially even malicious endpoints" / Twitter

 Check if you need a Django app or a regular Python package: Django apps need to be added to INSTALLED_APPS .
 Regular Python packages do not.
 Examples of regular Python packages: